 preload_tiles NetHack should preload tiles into memory.
-For example, in the protected mode scroll_margin NetHack should scroll the display when the hero or cursor is this number of cells away from the edge of the window.
+For example, in the protected mode scroll_amount NetHack should scroll the display by this number of cells when the hero reaches the scroll_margin.

 MSDOS version, control whether tiles get pre-loaded into RAM at the start of the game.
 Doing so enhances performance of the tile graphics, but uses more memory.